abhishekraj007/topcoder-frontend/README.md

 ## How To

-Let's see the code and approaches involved to replicate the similar design that you see on the front page of Topcoder website:
+Let's see the code and approach involved to replicate the similar design that you see on the front page of Topcoder website:

 ##### Table of contents